Pipelines and Facilities

 Environmental Protection

-Three components of CalGEM's environmental protection plan are spill contingency plans, secondary containment measures, and the use of sumps.
-Each operator must formulate a Spill Contingency Plan to prevent and respond to unauthorized releases of fluid and other substances.
+Three components of CalGEM's environmental protection program are spill contingency plans, secondary containment measures, and the use of sumps and catch basins.
+Each operator must prepare and submit a Spill Contingency Plan documenting prevention and response to unauthorized releases of fluid and other substances.
 Secondary containment is an engineered impoundment that is designed to capture fluid released from an oil or gas production facility, such as a tank or vessel.
 A sump or pit is an open excavation used for collecting or storing fluids used or produced from oil and gas operations.
+A catch basin is a dry sump that is constructed to protect against unplanned overflow conditions.

 Sumps/Pits